Jierark/Notes/MIT Class Notes/6.5820/Lecture 5.md

 The finish round has a simple formula: $F_{K}^{i} = S_{K}^{i} + L_{K}^{i} \text{(The size of the packet)}$.
 You then send packets based on whichever one has the lowest finish round.

 The last piece to figure out is how to define $R(t)$.
-You can define it as either the start or finish round of the current packet being served, it does not make a big difference.
+You can define it as either the start or finish round of the current packet being served; it does not make a big difference.

-This will be picked up on the next lecture. =)